HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Method

-We adopt same training hyperparameters as LLaMA 7B \cite{llama1, llama2} models.
-Specifically, we use a cosine learning rate scheduler with maximum learning rate of $3e^{-4}$ and minimum learning rate of $3e^{-5}$.
+We adopt training hyperparameters used in LLaMA2 \cite{llama2}.
+Specifically, the global batch size is 1024 sequences, so each step covers about 4 million tokens.
+We use a cosine learning rate scheduler.
+The maximum learning rate is $3e^{-4}$ for \modelname-7B, and $1.5e^{-4}$ for \modelname-70B.
+The minimum learning rate decays to $10\%$ of maximum learning rate.
 We use a linear warmup of 2000 steps.
 The overall learning rate scheduler is plotted in Figure \ref{fig:lr}.
 We use AdamW optimizer with $\beta_1=0.9$ and $\beta_2=0.95$.
 We use weight decay value of 0.1 for all parameters, including normalization weights.
 Gradient-norm clipping of 1.0 is applied for training stability.

-We use 64 nodes with tensor parallel degree of 8, pipeline parallel degree of 1, and data parallel degree of 256.
-We use global batch size of 1024 sequences with maximum sequence length of 4096 tokens, so each step covers about 4 million tokens.
-We train for a total of 1.8 trillion tokens.